aerospike/aerospike-loader/README.md

 > Aerospike Data Loader can help in migrating data from any other database to
 > Aerospike.
 User can dump data from different databases in .DSV format and use
 > this tool to parse and load them in Aerospike server.
 User need to provide
 > .DSV data files to load and aerospike schema file in JSON format.
-It parse
+It parses
 > those .DSV files and load data in Aerospike Server according to given schema
 > in schema files.